shivannis/xandr-docs-public/xandr-docs/articles/curate/managing-relationships-with-buyers.md

 ---
-title : Managing Relationships with Buyers description : Learn how the Sellers us the Partner Center to foster and manage relationships with specific buyers.
+title : Microsoft Curate - Managing Relationships with Buyers description : Learn how the Sellers us the Partner Center to foster and manage relationships with specific buyers.
 ---

-# Managing relationships with buyers
+# Microsoft Curate - Managing relationships with buyers

 Sellers use the **Partner Center** to foster and manage relationships with specific buyers.